pbestler/gardenbot/doc/README.md

 As actors currently just 433 MHz sockets are supported where.
 Later on a relayboard could be added to support actors with 12 Volt.

 #### 3) Configuration

+The configuration of the project by the user should be done via web interface.
+This is already integrated with the ESP8266 IoT Framework.
+Currently the attached sensors are hard coded but this can be in future configurable aswell.

 ### Software Architecture